Arbitrage-Free Pricing Of Derivatives In Nonlinear Market Models: Hedger's Fair Pricing and Market Regularity

 \subsection{Replication and Market Regularity on $[t,T]$}

-The notion of the hedger's gained value $\wh p_t (x,\cC ), \, t \in [0,T)$ reduces to the classical no-arbitrage price obtained through replication in the linear set-up provided that the only cash flow of $A$ after time 0 is the terminal payoff.
-Unfortunately, in a general nonlinear set-up considered in this work, the financial interpretation of the hedger's gained value at time $t>0$ is less transparent, since it depends on the hedger's initial endowment, the past cash flows of a contract and the strategy implemented by the hedger on $[0,t]$.
+The notion of the hedger's gained value $p^g_t (x,\cC), \, t \in [0,T)$ reduces to the classical no-arbitrage price obtained through replication in the linear setup provided that the only cash flow of $A$ after time 0 is the terminal payoff, which equals $A_T-A_{T-}$.
+Unfortunately, in a general nonlinear setup considered in this work, the financial interpretation of the hedger's gained value at time $t>0$ is less transparent, since it depends on the hedger's initial endowment, the past cash flows of a contract and the strategy implemented by the hedger on $[0,t]$.
 The following definition mimics Definition \ref{defprice1}, but focuses on the restriction of a contract $\cC $ to the interval $[t,T]$.
 Note that here the discounted wealth process is given by equation \eqref{edd}.
-It is assumed in this section that $\cC^t$ can be replicated on $[t,T)$ at some price $\wh p_t$, in the sense of the following definition.
+It is assumed in this section that $\cC^t$ can be replicated on $[t,T)$ at some initial cost $p^r_t$ at time $t$, in the sense of the following definition.

-\begin{definition} For a fixed $t \in [0,T]$, let $\wh p_t$ be a ${\cal G}_{t}$-measurable random variable.
-If there exists a trading strategy $(x_t, \wh p_t, \phi^t , \cC^t) \in \Psi^{t,x_t} ( \sC)$ such that
+\begin{definition} For a fixed $t \in [0,T]$, let $p^r_t$ be a ${\cal G}_{t}$-measurable random variable.
+If there exists a trading strategy $(x_t, p^r_t,\phi^t,\cC^t) \in \Psi^{t,x_t} ( \sC)$ such that

-then $\wh p_t = \wh p_t (x_t,\cC^t)$ is called a {\it replication cost} at time $t$ for the contract $\cC^t$ relative to the hedger's endowment $x_t$ at time $t$. \end{definition}
+then $p^r_t=p^r_t (x_t,\cC^t)$ is called a {\it replication cost} at time $t$ for the contract $\cC^t$ relative to the hedger's endowment $x_t$ at time $t$. \end{definition}

 As expected, Definition \ref{def:de7bb}, and thus also Proposition \ref{prop3.13}, can be extended to any date $t \in [0,T)$.